Product Guide

 Step 6: Confirmation

-Once the appointment is confirmed (either after successful payment for paid bookings or immediately after form submission for free bookings), the customer sees a confirmation screen with all of their appointment details:
+Once confirmed (after payment for paid bookings, or immediately for free ones), the customer sees a confirmation screen with:

-• Booking type -- The name of the service or session they booked.
+• Booking type -- The service they booked.

-• Date and time -- The confirmed appointment date and time, displayed in the customer's timezone.
+• Date and time -- In the customer's timezone.

 • Duration -- How long the appointment will last.

-• Meeting link -- If Google Meet is enabled for the booking type and you have connected Google Calendar, a Google Meet link is displayed on the confirmation screen.
-The customer can click this link to join the video call when the appointment time arrives.
+• Meeting link -- If Google Meet is enabled and Google Calendar is connected, a Meet link appears so they can join the call when the time comes.

 Confirmation Emails

-• The customer receives a confirmation email with all appointment details, including the date, time (in their timezone), duration, booking type name, and the Google Meet link (if applicable).
-This email serves as their reference and reminder for the upcoming appointment.
+• The customer gets a confirmation email with all appointment details -- date, time (in their timezone), duration, booking type, and the Google Meet link if applicable.

-• You (the provider) receive a notification email letting you know that a new appointment has been booked.
-This email includes the customer's name, email, any notes they provided, the booking type, date, time, and duration.
+• You get a notification email with the customer's name, email, notes, booking type, date, time, and duration.

-If you have connected Google Calendar, a calendar event is also automatically created with both you and the customer as attendees, and the Google Meet link (if enabled) is attached to the event.
+If Google Calendar is connected, a calendar event is also created with both of you as attendees, with the Meet link (if enabled) attached.

 Image